-Tap a monitor station in the list to view the current web page for that monitor station without leaving BeaconAid-HF (Internet connection through WiFi, 3G, or Edge required).
-Use familiar iPhone/iPod touch web page gestures to zoom or pan around the pages.
+Tap a monitor station in the list to view the current web page for that monitor station without leaving BeaconAid-HF (wireless Internet connection is required).
+Use familiar iPhone/iPad web page gestures to zoom or pan around the pages.

 View Monitor Reports Inside BeaconAid

-Tap the headphones icon to see a list of active official beacon monitor stations around the globe.
+Tap the headphones icon (or “Monitors” button on the iPad) to see a list of active official beacon monitor stations around the globe.
 The monitor station closest to you is listed at the top.
 Current operational status (as retrieved dynamically from a central server) is shown by indicator light.
 Use these monitors to see where the bands are open, even in locations far away.

 As monitor stations join or leave the network, BeaconAid-HF retrieves updated lists from the internet automatically — you don’t have to download an updated App Store version.